-This paper briefly describes the processes of appointment and removal of the senior leadership within key institutions with investigative and prosecutorial mandates within the criminal justice system, namely:
+This chapter briefly describes the processes of appointment and removal of the senior leadership within key institutions with investigative and prosecutorial mandates within the criminal justice system, namely: the National Director of Public Prosecutions (hereinafter 'NDPP') (National Prosecuting Authority), Deputy National Directors, Directors, Special Directors and Deputy Directors of Public Prosecutions; the National Commissioner of Police, the Deputy National Commissioner, and Provincial Commissioners within the South African Police Service; the Head, Deputy Head and Provincial Heads of the Directorate for Priority Crime Investigations (DPCI or 'Hawks') and the Executive Director of the Independent Police Investigation Directorate (IPID).

-- The National Director of Public Prosecutions (hereinafter 'NDPP') (National Prosecuting Authority), Deputy National Directors, Directors, Special Directors and Deputy Directors of Public Prosecutions; - The National Commissioner of Police, the Deputy National Commissioner, and Provincial Commissioners within the South African Police Service: - The Head, Deputy Head and Provincial Heads of the Directorate for Priority Crime Investigations (DPCI or 'Hawks') and - The Executive Director of the Independent Police Investigation Directorate (IPID).
+The following principles guide the chapter and the reforms it argues for:

-The following principles guide the paper and the proposals that emanate from it:
+- Since the Constitution defines the role of the President in appointments (NDPP, National SAPS Commissioner), the focus of reforms should be to reduce the possibility for political interference without having to undertake the arduous process of amending the Constitution. - The scope of the chapter will be on the processes of appointment and removal within the institutions that perform investigative and prosecutorial functions within the criminal justice value chain, namely: NPA, SAPS, DPCI (Hawks) and IPID.
+The discussion will not cover the judiciary. - The argument extends beyond the national heads of these agencies (i.e., for NPA, proposals will include directors at seats of the High Court, as well as the deputy national head and Deputy Directors; for SAPS and DPCI, the argument will also focus on provincial commissioners and directors) to focus on how the senior leadership of these agencies is appointed/removed. - There is a general consensus across civil society organisations, and even within the National Development Plan, that a selection panel should be established to shortlist, interview and assess candidates, and provide recommended candidates to the President or Minister, as the case may be, depending on the post. - The selection panel should bring together a broad range of skills, knowledge and stakeholders that will enable it to assess the integrity, substantive knowledge and leadership skills of candidates. - In terms of removal processes, these should be informed by recommendations from investigations undertaken by independent panels chaired by a judge or retired judge and other persons (depending on the post). - Parliament should play a role in the adoption of resolutions if they disagree with recommendations by independent panels for the removal of persons from their posts based on the suitability or performance of candidates (or lack thereof). - Appointments to NPA, DPCI, IPID and SAPS should be non-renewable to prevent patronage; terms of office should, as far as possible, allow sufficient time to carry out duties (i.e., a minimum of five years).

-- Since the Constitution defines the role of the President in appointments (NDPP, National SAPS Commissioner), the focus of the proposals is to reduce the possibility for political interference without having to undertake the arduous process of amending the Constitution. - The focus of proposals will be on the processes of appointment and removal within the institutions that perform investigative and prosecutorial functions within the criminal justice value chain, namely: NPA, SAPS, DPCI (Hawks) and IPID.
-Proposals will not include the judiciary. - The focus of the proposals is to extend beyond the national heads of these agencies (i.e., for NPA, proposals will include directors at seats of High Court, as well as deputy national head and Deputy Directors; for SAPS and DPCI proposals will also focus on provincial commissioners and directors) to focus on how the senior leadership of these agencies is appointed/removed. - There is a general consensus across civil society organisations, and even the National Development Plan, that a selection panel should be established to shortlist, interview and assess candidates, and provide recommended candidates to the President or Minister, as the case may be, depending on the post. - The selection panel should bring together a broad range of skills, knowledge and stakeholders that will enable it to assess the integrity, substantive knowledge and leadership skills of candidates. - In terms of removal processes, these should be informed by recommendations from investigations undertaken by independent panels chaired by a judge or retired judge and other persons (depending on the post). - Parliament should play a role in the adoption of resolutions if they disagree with recommendations by independent panels for the removal of persons from their posts based on the suitability or performance of candidates (or lack thereof). - Appointments to NPA, DPCI, IPID and SAPS should be non-renewable to prevent patronage; terms of office should, as far as possible, allow sufficient time to carry out duties (i.e., a minimum of five years). - Amendments to regulations will be required to put in check the power of the President and Minister, where they are responsible for appointments (i.e. NPA, DPCI, IPID).
+• Amendments to regulations will be required to put in checks to the power of the President and Minister, where they are responsible for appointments (i.e. NPA, DPCI, IPID).

-The sections that follow describe the processes for appointments and removals in the criminal justice system institutions above and set out possible improvements to them, in relation to the criteria for selection, and processes for appointment and removal.
+The remaining sections of this chapter describe the processes for appointments and removals in the criminal justice system institutions above and set out possible improvements to them, in relation to the criteria for selection, and processes for appointment and removal.